Plan of Work

 - Use social media to increase our effectiveness and reach.

-Objective 2: Develop, maintain, and market a meaningful, user-friendly website.
+Objective 2: Develop, maintain, and promote a meaningful, user-friendly chamber website.

 Objective 3: Proactively reach out to the media.